On-line Te Reo Māori Dictionary

 Speak to Hōhepa.

-He pūrākau tā Ataahua e kōrero ana.
+He pūrākau tā Amaru e kōrero ana.

-Ataahua is talking about an ancient narrative.
+Amaru is talking about an ancient narrative.

 He aha ngā pitopito kōrero?